Edward M. Schmults

 As a merchant, she is driven to learn exactly who the customer is and what she wants, and then to provide her that product at the right price.
 She seeks out data on customers and product.

 Jen has a Bachelor of Arts in Apparel Merchandising from Indiana University.

-Global Compliance Director
+VP of Global Compliance